untillpro/scm4j/scm4j-releaser/branches-statuses.md

 - `TAGGED`
   - Tag which corresponds to version.minor.patch-1 exists and points to head-1 (no commits after last patch but `#scm-ver`)
 - `MDEPS_PATCHES_ACTUAL`
-   - For every mdep release branch which corresponds to `mdeps` is `TAGGED`
+   - For every mdeps entry tag which corresponds to mdeps.component.version exists and points to the component-repo.branches.version.commits.head-1
 - `MDEPS_FROZEN`
   - All mdeps (if any) have fixed version
 - `BRANCHED`